 This type of catch-all protection is generally effective.
 The filtering and blocking are based on your WAN IP address — the portal of your home, so to speak.
 It can also be done locally at your Internet gatekeeper — namely, the router itself or a firewall device in front of it.

 You should always use online protection if that’s available.
 Many routers come with this feature.
 A good example the Network Protection of Asus routers — it’s part of the free-for-life AiProtection suite.

-Keep in mind, though, there’s no complete protection.
+Keep in mind, though, there’s no complete protection, and you will need to let the party that protects you look at your traffic — privacy risks implied.
 In the end, you’re always the last line of defense.
 But a router with built-in online protection sure helps.

 But the point is, online protection is transparent, straight-forward, and democratic.
-All members of the network are in it together, and therefore all local network devices share the same treatment.
+All network members are in it together, and therefore all local network devices share the same treatment.
 It’s also effective since there’s no exception.

-Router Parental Control: It’s all about the MAC address
+Router Parental Control: It relies on the MAC address — questionable effectiveness